-Controlling a Practical Driving Tutoring Session
+Controlling a Practical Riding Tutoring Session

 Each training session should have ground-rules so that the everyone knows the teaching boundaries and the student knows what is expected of them.
-The Tutor has a duty of care to make their student aware of the Health and Safety issues connected to driving.
+The Tutor has a duty of care to make their student aware of the Health and Safety issues connected to Riding.

 The essential element is that at no time during training can a Tutor agree to, or condone, breaking any traffic regulation.
-There is a misconception amongst certain drivers that is it OK to break a speed limit simply to complete an overtake, for example.
-This is not so and any driver who has doubts about their ability to make the necessary judgements of time, distance and speed is not an efficient driver.
+There is a misconception amongst certain riders that is it OK to break a speed limit simply to complete an overtake, for example.
+This is not so and any rider who has doubts about their ability to make the necessary judgements of time, distance and speed is not an efficient rider.
 A Tutor who condones such thinking is not representing themselves, RoSPA or their Group well and can leave themselves open to legal consequences.

-Control is best gained during the drive or session briefing, which is where the Tutor explains how they will manage the session.
+Control is best gained during the ride or session briefing, which is where the Tutor explains how they will manage the session.
 The Tutor can ask the trainee to assist by following some simple rules.
-Tutors must check their trainees for correct documents; that they are healthy and fit to drive; and that their vehicle is safe and legal; Trainees need advice about the test / training guidelines, Roadcraft and The Highway Code for their confidence.
+Tutors must check their trainees for correct documents; that they are healthy and fit to ride; and that their vehicle is safe and legal; Trainees need advice about the test / training guidelines, Roadcraft and The Highway Code for their confidence.

-Drive rules are important as this where you lay down the law, literally.
+Ride rules are important as this where you lay down the law, literally.
 We do not break any traffic regulations or make any other road user change speed or direction.
 That needs to be very clear.
 NO speeding.
 If a trainee cannot judge speed, distance and time then they need more tutoring until they can.
 All tutoring is based on Roadcraft and The Highway Code and neither advocate breaking traffic laws.

 The route is a worry for most trainees.
 They don't want to get lost but they will be nervous, everyone is.
 Tell them how you will give route directions.
 Keep it simple and safe.
-Explain how you will give a commentary from the front passenger seat if it is practical.
-This is a good way for trainees to learn but they must not be overloaded.

-Understand the difference between defensive and advanced driving.
-Very simply, we could say that defensive driving is a passive way of driving.
+Understand the difference between defensive and advanced Riding.
+Very simply, we could say that defensive Riding is a passive way of Riding.
 See a problem and slow or change road position to defend from it, or from the mistakes of others.
-An advanced driver may well look to create a better position for safety much earlier, or command a position to prevent another road user taking some safety space away.
+An advanced rider may well look to create a better position for safety much earlier, or command a position to prevent another road user taking some safety space away.